KatieBSC/k8s-demo/README.md

 These examples aim to provide an introduction to some common use cases and tips for getting started with Kubernetes and Helm.
 See also [Useful Helm commands](#useful-helm-commands).

-- [`k8s`](./k8s): Contains examples to create a PersistentVolume, PersistentVolumeClaim, Job, Pod that uses your PersistentVolumeClaim as a volume, Service, Deployment
+- [`k8s`](./k8s): Contains examples to create a PersistentVolume, PersistentVolumeClaim, Job, helper Pod, Service, Deployment
 - [`helm`](./helm): Contains Helm charts for app-demo, job-demo
 - [`app`](./app): Contains example code to create a Streamlit app